2018 Soloists and Ensembles in ResidenceValencia International Performance Academy & Festival, July 10–20, 2018

-Composition applicants are welcome to submit scores ranging from solo to the full ensemble.
+Composition applicants are welcome to submit scores for consideration by any of the ensembles in residence.
+In each applicable case, instrumentation could range from solo to the full ensemble.
 Any subset of the following ensembles-in-residence will be considered for performance.
+If you have questions, please send a message to email@example.com.

 Option A (1-4 players): Mivos String Quartet, with or without electronics